2025 American League Championship Series: Game 7

 George Springer hit a go-ahead three-run home run in the seventh inning in Game 7, his ninth career postseason go-ahead home run.

-This was the first Game 7 played by the Mariners in franchise history, and it was only the second played by the Blue Jays, who last did so in the 1985 American League Championship Series.
+This was the first Game 7 played by the Mariners in franchise history, and it was only the second played by the Blue Jays, who last did so in the ALCS in 1985.
 This was the first Game 7 of an LCS since 2023, when both series went to a decisive Game 7.
-Game 7 featured a pitching rematch from Game 3 between starters Shane Bieber of the Blue Jays and George Kirby of the Mariners.
+The game featured a rematch of Game 3 starters Shane Bieber and George Kirby.

 In the top of the first inning, Josh Naylor hit an RBI single, scoring Julio Rodríguez to give Seattle a 1−0 lead.
 The Blue Jays responded in the bottom half, as Daulton Varsho tied the game with a 2-out single that drove in George Springer.
 Bieber would work out of a 2-hit second, but in the third, Rodríguez tagged him for a solo home run to give Seattle a 2–1 lead.
 Bieber pitched 3 2/3 innings, allowing seven hits, two runs, and walking one batter while striking out five.
 His counterpart Kirby allowed four hits, one run, and one walk over four complete innings while striking out three.
 In the fifth inning, Cal Raleigh drove a changeup from Blue Jays reliever Louis Varland into the right field bullpen, extending Seattle's lead to 3-1.
 In the bottom half, Kirby gave way to Bryan Woo, who struck out Springer on three pitches and induced a double play from Nathan Lukes.

 In the bottom of the seventh, with the Mariners nine outs from their first World Series appearance, the bottom of Toronto's order rallied against Woo.
 Addison Barger drew a leadoff walk and Isiah Kiner-Falefa followed with a single into center field.
 9th hitter Andrés Giménez laid down a sacrifice bunt to advance the tying run into scoring position.
 Woo was relieved by Eduard Bazardo, who was tasked with facing leadoff man George Springer.
 On the second pitch, Springer hit a dramatic three-run home run into the left field bleachers, sending Rogers Centre into a frenzy and giving the Blue Jays a 4–3 lead.
 It was the first go-ahead homer while trailing by multiple runs in the seventh inning or later in a Game 7 in MLB history.